If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Both drugs can cause nausea and other stomach effects early in treatment, and with both, side effects tend to arrive before the benefit.
 The main difference is in degree and pattern.

-Nausea is vortioxetine's most common side effect, and it is often more noticeable early on than with escitalopram.
-Escitalopram tends to be a little gentler on the stomach for many people.
-With both, if a side effect is severe, or it is not improving after a few weeks, that is a conversation to have with a prescriber rather than a reason to stop on your own.
+Nausea is vortioxetine's most common side effect, it is dose-related, and it is often more noticeable early on than with escitalopram.
+It often eases over the first weeks, and taking the dose with food can help.
+Vortioxetine can also cause constipation, dry mouth, and vomiting in some people.
+Escitalopram tends to be a little gentler on the stomach for many people, and its common early effects include nausea, headache, dry mouth, increased sweating, fatigue, dizziness, and changes in sleep, most of which ease within one to two weeks.
+With both drugs, if a side effect is severe, or it is not improving after a few weeks, that is a conversation to have with a prescriber rather than a reason to stop on your own.

 Sleep, weight, and sexual effects

 The clearest difference in this area is sexual side effects.
 Vortioxetine has a lower rate of sexual side effects than standard SSRIs like escitalopram.
+They can still happen with vortioxetine, but they are reported less often.
 Sexual side effects with escitalopram are common, typical of SSRIs, and can include lower sex drive, delayed orgasm, and arousal difficulties.
-They tend to last as long as the medication is taken rather than fading like nausea does.
+Unlike nausea, they tend to last as long as the medication is taken rather than fading.

 Why a clinician might choose one over the other

 A clinician might choose escitalopram as a well-established, inexpensive, and well-tolerated first choice.
+It has a long track record, relatively few drug interactions for its class, and it is often among the gentler SSRIs on the stomach.
 It is an especially reasonable choice when anxiety is also present, given its approval for generalized anxiety disorder.
+For a first antidepressant in a person without specific reasons to avoid an SSRI, it is a sensible default.

 The bottom line

-Escitalopram is the established, economical first choice.
-Vortioxetine is a newer option with a lower rate of sexual side effects and a possible benefit for concentration.
+Escitalopram is the established, economical first choice, well tolerated and useful when anxiety is also present.
+Vortioxetine is a newer option with a lower rate of sexual side effects, no QT effect, and a possible benefit for concentration, set against more early nausea and a potentially higher cost.
 Neither is clearly better for everyone.
 The choice is individualized and made with a prescriber.

 Sources